Past WiSE-FPP Cohorts

 Future Professionals Program

-WiSE Future Professionals Program (WiSE-FPP) is pleased to welcome the 2013-2014 cohort!
-This year we have thirty-six new and returning associates (11) in the program—our largest group to date.
-These Associates were nominated by 32 faculty members, some of whom nominated more than one.
+WiSE Future Professionals Program (WiSE-FPP) is pleased to welcome the 2014-2015 cohort!
+The WiSE-FPP program is growing rapidly.
+This year, we have a record number for WISE FPP fellows, 44, a 20% increase from last year.
+Associates are STEM PhD students representing 15 different departments.
+These Associates were nominated by 38 faculty members, some of whom nominated more than one.
 The Associates are PhD students from multiple disciplines across STEM.
-There are 11 from the College of Engineering and Computer Science, 16 from Arts and Sciences, 6 from STEM related departments in other colleges, and 3 SUNY-ESF students.
-The group is equally diverse in nationality; this year’s WiSE Associates hail from Bolivia, China, India, Iran, Malaysia, Poland, Kenya, Korea, Turkey, and the US.
+There are 9 from the College of Engineering and Computer Science, 25 from Arts and Sciences, 7 from STEM related departments in other colleges, and 3 SUNY-ESF students.
+The group is equally diverse in nationality; this year’s WiSE Associates hail from Argentina, Bangladesh, Bolivia, China, India, Malaysia, Poland, Korea, Turkey, and the US.
 We look forward to working with the Associates over the next year.

 We greatly appreciate the help of those faculty and professional staff who nominate, mentor, and provided valuable feedback to Associates.